resmith/udacity-frontEndWebDev-p1-PersonalBlog/README.md

 ## Directory Structure

 ```
-| - Index.html (the entry point)
+| Index.html (the entry point)
-| \ src - the direcotry where the rest of the code is at
+| \ src - the directory where the rest of the code is at
 |   \ authors - information on the authors for the articles
+      \ css - css styling for the author content

-| \ posts - the posts
+|   \ blogList - the posts
+      \ css - css styling for the blogList (index.html)

-| \ styling - holds the CSS for the grids, flexbox and styling
+|   \ blogPosts - holds the CSS for the grids, flexbox and styling
+      \ css - css styling for the blogPosts (index.html)

+|   \ shared - holds shared code / assets
+      \ css - css styling used by multiple categories

 ```

 ## Notes